Vertical Integration: Definition, Examples, and Advantages

 Forward Integration

-Forward integration is a business strategy in which a company controls the downstream supply chain operations.
+Forward integration is a vertical integration strategy in which a company controls the downstream supply chain operations.
 It expands its operations by taking control of the distribution and sales of its products.
+Forward integration can also involve taking control of the retail sales process by establishing physical stores or ecommerce platforms, allowing companies to be directly involved in selling to customers and improving profit margins.

 A company might acquire a company involved in distributing or selling its products, either through a purchase of the company’s assets or through a merger.
 Alternatively, a company might build its distribution or production facilities by constructing new buildings or acquiring existing ones.